IntegratedPathologyUnit-ICR/bioml_datascience/README.md

 ## Machine learning – From Mathematical Foundations to advanced optimization

-### Course contains mathematical examples to work on during the session or to get a quick recap
+###The course contains mathematical examples to work on during the session or to get a quick recap

-Examples are curated for multidisciplinary audience
+Examples were proactively curated for the multidisciplinary audience

 1. Linear Algebra
 2. Matrices
 3. Toy training
 4. Optimization
 5. Classification from curated data

+Expectation of the course:
+We encourage active engagement from all participants, regardless of their disciplinary background.
+Moreover, the course includes interactive examples to enhance data derived understanding for the given challenge and encourage future collaborations between departments.

 Python notebooks and materials